jump-dev/Dualization.jl/docs/src/manual.md

 ## Supported constraints

 This is the list of supported `Function-in-Set` constraints of the package.
-If you try to dualize a constraint not listed here, it will return an usupported error.
+If you try to dualize a constraint not listed here, it will return an unsupported error.

 |  MOI Function | MOI Set |
 |:-------|:---------------|